 An approved AEA test centre was set up with a fully equipped sprayer repair, maintenance, and testing workshop.

 2000 The millionth Air Bubble Jet was sold.

 2001 Ilgars fertiliser plant was given a facelift with an improved production plant; better environmental protection; and increased storage.

 2003 the BFS Danbury oil depot was renovated with new storage, new loading facilities, better environmental protection and greater security.

 2005 BFS received the “Best new Product or Innovation” award at the LAMMA show for its new design liquid fertiliser applicator, the BFS Dribble Bar, with a quick “dial” rate change feature.

 2006 BFS continue to operate from all three sites with ongoing research and development of fertiliser related products; oil delivery techniques; and advanced spraying technology.

 2008 The suspension fertiliser plant was replaced with a new, higher capacity unit capable of producing high quality, stable suspensions, to supply our contract fleet applying suspensions across East Anglia.

-2009 A new angle on crop spraying – BFS introduce the “Angled Cap” – a device to angle any standard jet to achieve better coverage of the target crop and its associated weeds, pests or diseases.
+2009 A new angle on crop spraying – BfS introduce the “Angled Cap” – a device to angle any standard or Air Inclusion Nozzle to achieve better coverage of the target.